-Sarah Jaffe is the author of Necessary Trouble: Americans in Revolt, which Robin D.G.
-Kelley called “The most compelling social and political portrait of our age.”
-She is a Nation Institute reporting fellow and an independent journalist covering labor, economic justice, social movements, politics, gender, and pop culture.
-Her work has appeared in The New York Times, The Nation, the Guardian, the Washington Post, the Atlantic, and many other publications.
-She is the co-host, with Michelle Chen, of Dissent magazine’s Belabored podcast, as well as a columnist at The New Republic and New Labor Forum.
+She is a Type Media Center reporting fellow and an independent journalist covering the politics of power, from the workplace to the streets.
+Her work has appeared in The New York Times, The Nation, the Guardian, the Washington Post, The New Republic, the Atlantic, and many other publications.
+She is the co-host, with Michelle Chen, of Dissent magazine’s Belabored podcast, as well as a columnist at The Progressive.

-She was one of the first reporters to cover Occupy Wall Street and the Fight for $15, has appeared on numerous radio and television programs to discuss topics ranging from electoral politics to Superstorm Sandy, from punk rock to public-sector unions.
+She was one of the first reporters to cover Occupy and the Fight for $15, has appeared on numerous radio and television programs to discuss topics ranging from electoral politics to Superstorm Sandy, from punk rock to public-sector unions.